lucasfend/lucasfend/README.md

 # 🦇 Lucas Fernandes

-**`Digital Artisan (I just code, that's it)`**
+**`Digital Artisan`**

-I'm a backend developer familiar with frontend frameworks.
+I'm a backend developer focusing on Java Spring.
 All the projects listed here were done solely by me, from the ground to deployment.
 I am always improving and trying to be better than I was yesterday.

   <p align = "left">
       <a href="https://github.com/lucasfend?tab=repositories&sort=stargazers">